 Yesterday my husband and I drove to Old Orchard Beach seeking an old-fashioned beach experience, even if it was 60 degrees and threatening to rain.
 Still, in Maine, if it's not snowing it's summer, so off we went.
 We were not disappointed.

-There it was, the beach town in America circa 2011: Colorful kiddie rides, police cruisers keeping the peace, towels in shop windows reminding you where you are, tired-looking smokers collapsed on benches, overflowing trash cans and the occasional three-legged dog.
-Down at the pier, people of all shapes and sizes lined up for pizza, fried dough, french fries, hot dogs, nachos, corn on the cob, fried clams, lobster rolls, sodas, ice cream and more.
-Even though appropriate beach attire is quite revealing, by the time you are at the beach it is too late to do anything about it, so caution is thrown to the wind and dieting is forgotten; hence there was not one health food stand or V-8 bar.
+There it was, the beach town in America circa 2011: Colorful kiddie rides, police cruisers keeping the peace, towels hanging in shop windows reminding you where you are, tired-looking smokers collapsed on benches, overflowing trash cans and the occasional three-legged dog.
+Down at the pier people of all shapes and sizes lined up for pizza, fried dough, French fries, hot dogs, nachos, corn on the cob, fried clams, lobster rolls, sodas, ice cream and more.
+Despite appropriate beach attire being quite revealing, by the time you're there it's too late to do anything about your body so caution is thrown to the wind and dieting is forgotten.
+Hence there was not one health food stand or V-8 bar to be found.

-You might be thinking "Quelle cochon!" and who could blame you, however I believe I deserve kudos for not ordering poutine, the latest French import invading America: fries with sausage gravy and cheese.
+You might be thinking "Quelle cochon!" and who could blame you, however I believe I deserve kudos for not ordering poutine, the latest Canadian import invading America: fries smothered with sausage gravy and cheese.
 To be honest, not that many people were ordering those.
-Nevertheless, those French must be thanked for those fries.
+Nevertheless, the nation of France must be thanked for those fries, if nothing else.

 No comments: